Assistants-Hub/docs.assistantshub.ai/docs/models-supported.md

 <hr/>
 <br/>
 Google is a registered trademark of Google LLC.
-OpenAI is a trademark of OpenAI, Inc.Groq, GroqCloud™ and the GroqCloud logo are trademarks or registered trademarks of Groq, Incs.
+OpenAI is a trademark of OpenAI, Inc. Anthropic and Claude are registered trademarks of Anthropic.
+Groq, GroqCloud™ and the GroqCloud logo are trademarks or registered trademarks of Groq, Incs.
 AssistantsHub is not affiliated with, endorsed by, or sponsored by Google LLC, Groq Inc or OpenAI, Inc. Reference to any products, services, processes, or other information by trade name, trademark, manufacturer, supplier, or otherwise does not constitute or imply endorsement, sponsorship, or recommendation by Google LLC, Groq Inc, or OpenAI, Inc.